shodges201/healthy-living-api/README.md

 * Postgres

 ## Project Description
-This is the backend for a project inteded to be used to track health indicators.
+This is the backend for a project intended to be used to track health indicators.
 It is a REST API that uses a node/express server runtime environment implemented with Typescript along with a Postgres database for storing the information sent by users.

 ## Getting Started